X278-2016/team-6/README.md

 ### Step 2

-Pick which parts of the data to package into streaming information Communicate JSON structure to other teams reliant on our data Determine how we will authenticate (keys)
+Pick which parts of the data to package into streaming information - (temperature, humidty, dew point, coordinates) Communicate JSON structure to other teams reliant on our data - email Freddie Determine how we will authenticate (keys)

 ### Step 3

-Pick application to use to stream the data, set up raspberry pi to act as server
+communicate server information

 ### Step 4